segmentio/segment-docs/src/connections/destinations/catalog/actions-friendbuy-web/index.md

 This Segment integration is a web mode [destination action](/docs/connections/destinations/actions/) that loads and configures Friendbuy's JavaScript for you.
 If you're already using Segment's Analytics.js to identify your customers and track their purchases, either directly or through Segment source integrations that you've installed, you can configure Segment to send this data to Friendbuy for use in your referral program.

 > warning ""
-> The Friendbuy JavaScript will not be loaded unless at least one Mapping is enabled.
-Even if you are not sending data to Friendbuy through Analytics.js calls, if you are using Segment to load the Friendbuy JavaScript you must define and enable at least one Mapping.
+> The Friendbuy JavaScript won't load unless at least one Mapping is enabled.
+Even if you're not sending data to Friendbuy through Analytics.js calls, if you're using Segment to load the Friendbuy JavaScript you must define and enable at least one Mapping.
 A safe mapping to enable is the pre-built **Track Page** mapping.

 ## Overview